-Let’s be real.
-The biggest mistake managers make when developing their people is that they don’t spend enough time doing it.
+Of course, one of the biggest mistakes managers make when developing their people is that they don’t spend enough time doing it.
 Or, even worse, aren’t spending any time at all.
 The fact that you’re reading this indicates that you care, and are trying to avoid this common mistake.

 Even imperfect development beats what many employees telling me they’re getting–nada.